WLBT: Opposition to civil rights

 The station gained notoriety for its aggressive support of racial segregation in Mississippi in the 1950s and 1960s.
 Lamar had close ties to the state's white political and business elite and with segregationist groups, such as the White Citizens' Council.
 Indeed, a number of station executives, including general manager Fred Beard, were Citizens' Council members.
 It went as far as to coordinate opposition to civil rights with these groups.
 For instance, the station allowed the WCC to operate a bookstore in the lobby of its studios in downtown Jackson.
 Station manager Fred Beard editorialized on the air against the admission of James Meredith to the University of Mississippi in 1962, arguing that states should determine who should and should not be allowed to attend their schools.

-For the most part, the station ignored the Civil Rights Movement, cutting out coverage of it from the NBC News feed (largely by pretending that technical problems were the cause of interruptions).
-The station provided a platform on its local newscasts and public affairs programs for individuals advocating resistance to efforts by the federal government to integrate public schools and allow African-Americans to vote.
+For the most part, the station ignored the Civil Rights Movement, blacking out coverage of it from NBC News programming (and often falsely claiming that the interruptions were the result of technical difficulties), and providing a platform on its local newscasts and public affairs programs for individuals advocating resistance to efforts by the federal government to integrate public schools and allow African-Americans to vote.
 It also preempted NBC programs that even mildly referred to racial justice or featured African-American actors prominently.
-In 1955, when civil rights lawyer Thurgood Marshall—later appointed to the U.S. Supreme Court—appeared on the Today Show, WLBT interrupted the interview, putting up a sign that said, "Sorry, Cable Trouble."
-Beard later declared he had pulled the interview, saying that television networks had become instruments of "Negro propaganda."
+In 1955, when civil rights lawyer Thurgood Marshall—later appointed to the U.S. Supreme Court—appeared on The Today Show, WLBT interrupted the interview, putting up a sign that said, "Sorry, Cable Trouble."
+Beard later declared he had pulled the interview, saying that television networks had become instruments of "Negro propaganda".